palmer-dabbelt/website/pages/about.md

 this is to submit a pull request against my [TODO list](http://github.com/palmer-dabbelt/home/).

 ## Projects

-I am currently working on the following projects
+Here's a list of the projects I have worked on in the past:

-Additionally, I have been involved in a number of previous projects
+* PLSI: a portable VLSI flow for RTL-based computer architecture research.

 * Hurricane: a multicore RISC-V implementation designed for power efficient DSP.
 This project resulted in a chip on ST's 28nm FDSOI.